 - Before the industrial era began in the late 1700s, carbon dioxide concentrations measured approximately 280 ppm.
-Concentrations have risen steadily since then, reaching 391 ppm in 2011—a 40 percent increase.
+Concentrations have risen steadily since then, reaching an annual average of 394 ppm in 2012—a 41 percent increase.
 Almost all of this increase is due to human activities.
 1

 - Historical measurements show that the current global atmospheric concentrations of carbon dioxide and methane are unprecedented compared with the past 650,000 years (see Figures 1 and 2).

 - Over the past 100,000 years, concentrations of nitrous oxide in the atmosphere have rarely exceeded 280 ppb.
 Levels have risen since the 1920s, however, reaching a new high of 325 ppb in 2012 (see Figure 3).
 This increase is primarily due to agriculture.
 3